CHAPTER 5 Inference on the Slope and Mean Response, and Prediction of New Observations

 Testing the parameters with p-value outputs may provide us faster interpretations compared to confidence intervals.

-This is somehow similar with the Section [Testing one slope parameter equal to 0].
+This is somehow similar with the Section Testing that one slope parameter is 0.
 But instead of T-tests, F-tests are used in the next chapter.

 Illustration in R